Review

 Hunger over-rode any scruples we might

 have had regarding the manner in which it was served.
-Europeans, Asiatics and
+Europeans, Asiatics and natives all joined in the general scramble for

 To my mind scrambling and squabbling are